ToneCode/akeyless-workshop-1/Lab02/guide.md

 --rotation-hour 10
 ```

-Check the UI to see the configuration there.
+Check the Akeyless UI to see the configuration there.
+Go to `Items` and search for `/Terraform/aws-target-rotated`.

 ![alt text](../images/target-rotated.png)